Band On The Run (1973)

 Own it, Stream it, Forget about it?

 Own it.
-It will look cool in your collection just for it being commercially iconic.
-You can put it on in almost any setting and it would be universally loved.
-Stream until you own it, and then play the hell out of it.
+It’ll look cool in your collection just for being commercially iconic.
+You can put it on in almost any setting and it’ll be universally loved.
+Stream it until you own it, and then play the hell out of it.

 ———————————————